 After onboarding your sales team, it’s time to put their expertise to work.
 Now that you have a fully equipped sales team, you can develop a strategy that provides the best outcome for your business.

-As mentioned earlier, there are two ways to approach lead generation: inbound and outbound.
+As mentioned earlier, there are two ways to approach lead generation: inbound marketing and outbound sales development.
 Inbound lead generation uses digital practices like website development, SEO, and social media to bring in leads indirectly.
 On the other hand, outbound lead generation consists of sales development representatives cold calling, emailing, and sending LinkedIn connections to prospects.

 Many B2B companies take advantage of both lead generation strategies to get the most out of their efforts.
 However, it’s important to consider your company’s budget and resources before deciding which lead generation route to take.